-"Hazardous material" has the same meaning as ascribed in Section 3 of the Illinois Hazardous Material Transportation Act [430 ILCS 30].
+"Hazardous material" has the same meaning as in the Illinois Hazardous Material Transportation Act.
+[430 ILCS 30]

 "Health care services" means any services included in the furnishing to any individual of medical care, or the hospitalization incident to the furnishing of such care, as well as the furnishing to any person of any and all other services for the purpose of preventing, alleviating, curing or healing human illness or injury, including home health and pharmaceutical services and products.
 [215 ILCS 134/10]